brocaar/chirpstack-docs/content/guides/debian-ubuntu.md

 \q
 {{< /highlight >}}

-## Setup LoRa Server software repository
+## Setup ChirpStack software repository

-The LoRa Server project provides a repository that is compatible with the Ubuntu apt package system.
+ChirpStack provides a repository that is compatible with the Ubuntu apt package system.
 First make sure that both `dirmngr` and `apt-transport-https` are installed: